Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

 \subsection{$\Lambda$-type system}

-For the case of the $\Lambda$-type system, the coupling fields become nonzero ($\Omega_c\neq0$).
-Similar to the discussion of the two-level system, we first consider Eq.\ref{FcT} and Eq.\ref{FqT} in the perfect case of $\eta=1$ and $\gamma_{gs}=0$ for illustrating the physical conception in section III.B.1-4.
-In sections III.B.5 and 6, we discuss the impact of finite decoherence rate and technical loss, respectively.
+For a $\Lambda$-type system, the coupling fields become nonzero ($\Omega_c\neq0$).
+As for the two-level system, we first consider Eq.\ref{FcT} and Eq.\ref{FqT} in the perfect case when $\eta=1$ and $\gamma_{gs}=0$, to illustrate the physical concept; see section III.B.
+1-4.
+In sections III.B.
+5 and 6, we discuss the impact of a finite decoherence rate and the technical loss.